yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 * One uses _[javassist]_ for payload construction.
 It takes Java code (payload) as a string, builds bytecode from it and constructs final serialized shellcode.
 This is a very strong approach as we can basically express every program with it (e.g., reverse shell).
-Unfortunately if the system running the Java program is updated (Java) this method won't work as essential classes do not allow bytecode execution anymore.
+Unfortunately, if the system running the Java program is updated (Java), this method won't work as essential classes do not allow bytecode execution anymore.
 I won't go into these kind of exploits as it is easy to patch them.
-If they are not patched, you can build you own gadgets quite easily.
+If they are not patched, you can build your own gadgets quite easily.

-* Another one uses chain of Transformers - objects defined in Commons library, which can be leveraged to do RCE using reflection by crafting the chain.
-In this case we loose expressivity as the code being executed on the target machine has to be expressed via chain of Transformers.
-Only small subgroup of programs can be expressed using these gadgets.
-This makes building nice gadgets for this class of exploit challenging.
+* Another one uses a chain of Transformers - objects defined in Commons library, which can be leveraged to do RCE using reflection by crafting the chain.
+In this case we lose expressivity as the code being executed on the target machine has to be expressed via a chain of Transformers.
+Only a small subgroup of programs can be expressed using these gadgets.
+This makes building nice gadgets for this class of exploits challenging.
 Fortunately for us, it enables RCE - system command execution.
 In this article I focus on interesting gadgets one can construct using this method.

 So if the server running the vulnerable Java server is updated (i.e., Java is updated), the first class of exploits won't work.
 Well, we can still do RCE.
-Typical scenario would be to run reverse shell on the target machine.
-I.e., let vulnerable Java server connect to our server and execute all commands we send to it.
+A typical scenario would be to run reverse shell on the target machine, i.e., let vulnerable Java server connect to our server and execute all commands we send to it.

 But what if the system is firewalled so well no outgoing connections can leave the vulnerable machine?
 Or if there